Equality, Diversity and Inclusion Strategy

 - Vision, values and strategy

 Our equality, diversity and inclusion (EDI) action plan for 2022 to 2025 aims to make EDI central to the culture of both the music hub and Surrey Arts.
+Our action plan will be published by the end of July 2023 and will incorporate, across each of these eight pillars, clear actions, timescale, accountability, outcomes and impact.
 We have radical ambitions for EDI, and we will be transparent and open with stakeholders about our intentions and how we will take responsibility for achieving them.

 - People and Culture (governance and workforce)